 American pianist Andrew Staupe is rapidly emerging as one of the most outstanding artists of his generation.
-In 2012 Andrew made his Carnegie Hall debut to critical acclaim, in which New York Concert Review raved “Staupe gave a brilliant performance, handling the virtuosic demands with apparent ease… I was stunned- this was one of the most incredible performances of this masterpiece I had ever heard (Villa-Lobos’ Rudepoema), live or recorded… A once in a lifetime performance!”
-Andrew has appeared with the Minnesota Orchestra on 5 subscription series since 2006, and has performed with the San Diego Symphony, Houston Symphony, Indianapolis Chamber Orchestra, and many other orchestras throughout the United States.
-He has collaborated with distinguished conductors Osmo Vanska, Jahja Ling, Andrew Litton, Daniel Hege, Kirk Trevor, Cristian Macelaru, and Mischa Santora.
-Staupe has performed across the United States and extensively in Europe, appearing in Russia, Holland, Latvia, Romania, France, Germany, and Bulgaria.
-On tour in Europe, he has performed in distinguished concert venues including the Concertgebouw in Amsterdam, Rachmaninov Hall in Moscow, and the Ateneul Roman in Romania among others.
+In 2012 Andrew made his Carnegie Hall debut to critical acclaim, in which New York Concert Review raved “Staupe gave a brilliant performance, handling the virtuosic demands with apparent ease… I was stunned- this was one of the most incredible performances… A once in a lifetime performance!”
+Andrew has appeared with the Minnesota Orchestra on 5 subscription series since 2006, and has performed with the San Diego Symphony, Houston Symphony, Indianapolis Symphony and Chamber Orchestra, and many other orchestras throughout the United States.
+He has collaborated with distinguished conductors Osmo Vanska, Jahja Ling, Andrew Litton, Daniel Hege, Robert Franz, Cristian Macelaru, and Mischa Santora.
+He has performed across the United States and extensively in Europe, appearing in Russia, Holland, the Czech Republic, Latvia, Romania, France, Germany, and Bulgaria.
+On tour in Europe, he has appeared in distinguished concert venues including the Concertgebouw in Amsterdam, Rachmaninov Hall in Moscow, and the Ateneul Roman in Romania.
 Staupe performed on American Public Media’s “Performance Today” with Fred Child in July 2012, a weekly program heard by over 1.3 million people around the country.
+This season’s highlights include a Brahms Piano Concerto cycle with the Rochester Symphony, his debut with the Knoxville Symphony, and a Paris recital debut in January 2014.

-He was a guest artist at the 2010 Orcas Island Chamber Music Festival, and performed on numerous occasions with acclaimed violinist Chee-Yun, including a recital at the Kennedy Center in Washington, DC.
-An avid chamber musician, Staupe has collaborated with distinguished artists such as Martin Chalifour, Desmond Hoebig, Joseph Swensen, Anne Martindale Wililams, James Dunham, Leone Buyse, and Norman Fischer.
-Staupe has a keen interest in performing new music and has premiered a number of works for solo piano and chamber ensemble by composers Christopher Walczak, Christopher Goddard, Karl Blench, and Anthony Brandt.
+An avid chamber musician, Andrew has collaborated with distinguished artists such as Chee-Yun, Martin Chalifour, Jessica Rivera, Desmond Hoebig, Joseph Swensen, Simone Porter, Anne Martindale Wililams, James Dunham, and Leone Buyse.
+He was a guest artist at the 2010 Orcas Island Chamber Music Festival, as well as the Glacier Symphony’s 2013 Festival Amadeus.
+Andrew has a keen interest in performing new music and has premiered a number of works for solo piano and chamber ensemble by composers Sarah Kirkland Snider, Christopher Walczak, Christopher Goddard, Karl Blench, and Anthony Brandt.
 Andrew has participated in a number of master classes, performing for pianists Yefim Bronfman, Stephen Hough, Gary Graffman, Awadagin Pratt, Lee Kum Sing, Paul Schenly, Jerome Lowenthal, and Eugene Pridinoff.
-Other notable performances include concerts at the Kennedy Center and the Library of Congress in Washington DC, Steinway Hall in New York City, a solo performance at Jones Hall in Houston, and an appearance on “A Prairie Home Companion” in 2004.
-His live performances have been broadcast nationally on KSJN in Minneapolis, KUHF in Houston, and WQXR in New York City.
+Other notable performances include concerts at the Kennedy Center and the Library of Congress in Washington DC, Steinway Hall and Trinity Wall Street in New York City, and an appearance on “A Prairie Home Companion” in 2004.
+His live performances have been broadcast nationally on WQXR in New York City, KSJN in Minneapolis, and KUHF in Houston.

 Before studying piano, Andrew was an actor and worked in numerous theater productions in Minneapolis, including performances at the Guthrie Theater, the Ordway Theater, and the Children’s Theater .
-He studied violin with Mark Bjork at the University of Minnesota, and also enjoys performing jazz.
-Andrew founded ‘The Leoninus Ensemble,’ a Medieval-Renaissance choral group, at the University of Minnesota in 2004, and was a member of the Waltham Abbey Singers.
-Other hobbies include studying ancient history, archaeology, playing Ultimate Frisbee, and enjoying the NFL season with family and friends.
+He studied violin with Mark Bjork at the University of Minnesota, and also enjoys performing jazz standards.
+Andrew founded ‘The Leoninus Ensemble,’ a Medieval-Renaissance choral group, at the University of Minnesota in 2004, and was a baritone in the Waltham Abbey Singers.
+Other hobbies include studying ancient history and archaeology, visual arts, composing, playing Ultimate Frisbee, and enjoying the NFL season with family and friends.

 Andrew Staupe is represented by John Gingrich Management, Inc. in New York City.
 For more, visit: www.gingarts.com